-A TTY, or teletypewriter, is a device used to help deaf people interact.
+A TTY ( Text Telephone, Teletype Terminal, TeleTYpewriter) is a device used to help deaf people interact.
 Numerous smart phones today have the ability to link to TTY devices, permitting hearing-impaired individuals to speak with others utilizing a TTY device.
 When allowing or disabling TTY mode on your phone, specific components of your phone become unusable.

 What Happens If I Turn Off the TTY Mode on My Cell Phone?

 TTY devices are devices that are particularly developed to enable hearing and speech impaired people to communicate with one another over cross countries.
 Due to the fact that hearing- or speech-impaired individuals are unable to use telephones in the standard method, the TTY maker displays text messages.
 Both parties need TTY devices to interact with one another.
 If your cellular phone has TTY capabilities, it can be connected to a TTY device, and you can communicate with someone else who has a TTY device.
 Unlike text messaging, TTY language and protocol is created for instant interaction.
 For instance, the term “GA,” brief for “proceed,” is used at the end of a sentence, symbolizing that it’s the other person’s turn to speak.

 One of the primary functions of TTY devices is the capability to link to TRS, or the Telecoms Relay Service.
 This service translates words into text, and text into words.
 Basically, this allows a non-hearing-impaired individual to speak into the telephone, and hear words being spoken back.
 On the other end, however, is a hearing-impaired person typing words, and seeing words being typed back to him.
 In the past, operators used to equate the interaction, but today, human voice recognition software is being implemented to pass on the interactions between the two parties.